rleigh-codelibre/ome-model/docs/sphinx/specification/developers.rst

 :omexml_downloads:`sample OME-XML file <mapannotation.ome.xml>` is also
 available.

-Legacy solutions for tiled images and Single (or Selective) Plane Illumination Microscopy (also known as Light Sheet Microscopy) are detailed in the following sections for reference but **both these methods have been superseded by the above**:

--  :doc:`SPIM Initial Support <legacy/spim-initial-support>`
--  :doc:`Tiled Images <legacy/tiled-images>`

 The use of IDs and Life Science Identifiers is explained in this section: